derickarts/openmct/API.md

 provider.

 ## Object Providers

 An Object Provider is used to build Domain Objects, typically retrieved from some source such as a persistence store or telemetry dictionary.
-For example, in order to integrate telemetry from a new source an object provider will need to be created that can build objects representing telemetry points exposed by the telemetry source.
+In order to integrate telemetry from a new source an object provider will need to be created that can build objects representing telemetry points exposed by the telemetry source.
 The API call to define a new object provider is fairly straightforward.
 Here's a very simple example:

 ```javascript
 openmct.objects.addProvider('example.namespace', {